cvdebeer/MS2-Hallowed-Hunt/README.md

 - Thanks to my family , who have spent long hours without my company while I studied and wrote this game.
 They were also the inspiration behind the game.
 - Thanks to A Greaves, who provided a beautiful template for writing this Readme - you are a master!
-- Thanks to my mentor Rahul who encouraged me to understand JavaScript and walked me through the tough days.
+- Thanks to my mentor Rahul who encouraged me to understand JavaScript code. and walked me through the tough days.